ariutti/encoder-studies/README.md

 * ```encoder_4_optical``` : first test with the **Bourns** optical encoder;
 * ```encoder_5_avago_heds```:
 * ```encoder_6_eran```: this sketch is meant to be used with the **Alpha** mechanical encoder.
 It outputs the step count;
+* other...

 ### Arduino_libraries folder

 If I'll need libraries, I'll put them inside here.
+Library folder is empty for the moment (even not backupped indeed).

 ## Links